Yet, there’s one Bangkok public transport we hadn’t been on before. And, that’s the cool looking khlong boats!

 Now, when we were on our way to the Pratanum area to go to Platinum Fashion Mall… there’s a bridge that crosses over the Saen Saep Canal.

 And, as we were strolling across, we saw the khlong boats, packed with people… zooming along the canal, leaving a trail of mini waves behind them.
-So, Max was keen to get on one of these boats for what could be a fun trip.
+So, Paul was keen to get on one of these boats for what could be a fun trip.